 Like many things, I re-invented the wheel.
 Since I knew the PCM values weren’t changing, the only variable was the starting/stopping point of the linear sample.
 “Hard edges”, I imagined, must be the problem.
 I then wrote the following function to shape the PCM audio like a triangle, silencing the edges and sweeping the volume up toward the middle of the sample:

 def shapeTriangle(data): triangle=numpy.array(range(len(data)/2)+range(len(data)/2)[::-1])+1 return data*triangle

 Now that I’ve done all this experimentation/thinking, I remembered that this is nothing new!
 Everyone talks about shaping the wave to minimize hard edges before taking the FFT.
-BAH!
+They call it windowing.
 Another case of me re-inventing the wheel because I’m too lazy to read others’ work.
 However, in my defense, I learned a lot by trying all this stuff — far more than I would have learned simply by copying someone else’s code into my script.
 Experimentation is the key to discovery!